newbill08/phase-1-tasklister-mini-project/Planning.md

 Stage 3
 [x]select a priority level for task before submitting [x] Chane color of task accoring to the priority level

+Stage 4
+[] allo the user to sort the prioriteds in both direction